hunterandersen/react-example-star-wars/notes.md

 ### Consume the Fetch Promise
 1. Make sure you didn't put a semicolon after your `fetch()`
 1. Call the `.then()` method
+1. Call the `.then()` method a second time
 1. Call the `.catch()` method
 1. Create the callback functions inside of .then and .catch, respectively.
 1. The .catch() callback function should accept a parameter and use that parameter to console.error() whatever it caught.
+1. The first .then() callback function will accept a parameter for the response object.
+It should call the `.json()` method on that object and return it.
-1. The .then() callback function should accept a parameter.
+1. The second .then() callback function should accept a parameter for the actual data that we wanted to get.
 It will use that parameter to console.log as well as set the state variable.

 ## Add CSS Styling to Make it Look Pretty
 This is very style-based, up to you.
 How do you want it to look?